 - facilitate group processes to resolve conflict.

-* Students also have the option of earning a Tennessee State Department of Education Beginning Administrator licensure in conjunction with earning the Ed.D.
+* Students also have the option of earning a Tennessee Instructional Leader License in addition to the Ed.D.

 The Ed.D. program length is 60 semester credit hours beyond a master's degree.
 Program content consists of the following:

 - Theories of Leadership

 - Multicultural Leadership